Verastegui117/Silly-Repository/README.md

 # Silly-Repository
 This is the silly repository for HW 1
-This is my first repository made.
+This is my first repository ever made.